To work effectively as a team, you need to learn how to overcome obstacles your team encounters.

 What you need: A few small balls of yarn.

 - Divide the group into teams of equal size.
-Each time gets a ball of yarn.
+Each team gets a ball of yarn.

 - Instruct each team to make a large web from the yarn ball.
 Give them 5 – 10 minutes to do so.
 Once they’re done, rotate all the teams so that each team is at a yarn web they did not build.